hyperk/LEAF/README.md

 $ ./ProducePDF -i plots.root -o PDF.root
 ```

-Pathess to PDF files required as inputs for LEAF are hard-coded inside leaf/LeafSplines.cc, inside the LoadSplines() methods.
+Pathes to PDF files required as inputs for LEAF are hard-coded inside leaf/LeafSplines.cc, inside the LoadSplines() methods.
 Make sure these pathes are consistant with the files you generate on your own.